bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 In the future this plugin will provide options for more advanced configurations and templates.

+For Icons support, you may need to edit the resultant config file.

 ## Browser

 If not using a module bundler or compile process, you can instead add the Boostrap and BootstrapVue